PayGreen/api-green-node/documentation/docs/carbon-api-requests.md

 | Param | Type | Description |
 | --- | --- | --- |
 | newPathEstimate | <code>PathEstimate</code> | object containing all datas about the ongoing path carbon offsetting estimate - Only admin can add path estimate |
-You can find details about how to build the object newEstimate [here.](carbon-data#path-estimate-)
+You can find details about how to build the object newPathEstimate [here.](carbon-data#path-estimate-)
 - add object with new carbon cost estimated.
 ```
     return sdk.carbon